MarianBogdanCostel/License-plate-recognition-OPENCV/README.md

 # License-plate-recognition-OPENCV
-An application created in C++, using OPENCV for recognize license plates in photos, and Python for character recognizion.
+An application created in C++, using OpenCV for recognize license plates in photos, and Python for character recognizion.